Are you wondering what the danger zone is for turkey?

 Storing Leftovers

 One of the most common causes of foodborne illness is improper cooling of cooked foods.
-This is because bacteria can be reintroduced into foods after it is safely cooked.
+Bacteria can be reintroduced into foods after they are safely cooked.

-Hence, leftovers must be put into shallow containers for quick cooling and should be refrigerated at 40°F or below within two hours.
+Hence, leftovers must be put into shallow containers for quick cooling and refrigerated at 40°F or below within two hours.

 How To Reheat Leftover Turkey